virtualzone/tubewarder/README.md

 ```
 Check the source code of the [email output handler](https://github.com/weweave/tubewarder/blob/master/core/src/main/java/net/weweave/tubewarder/outputhandler/EmailOutputHandler.java) as a reference.

+## Logging
+You can find the log files in these locations:
+* Output log: /var/log/tubewarder.log
+* Stderr log: /var/log/tubewarder.err

 ## License
 For non-commercial projects, you may use Tubewarder under the terms of the GPLv3.